-Bullying is REPEATED physical, psychological, emotional, and/or sexual attacks committed by a student or group of students against a target or target group of students regardless of gender.
-Attacks may occur face to face, publicly or privately, or through the use of technology (i.e., including but not limited to text messaging, emailing, Facebook, etc.) We believe that everyone should enjoy our school equally, and feel safe, secure, and accepted regardless of color, race, gender, popularity, athletic ability, intelligence, religion, and nationality.
+Bullying is the REPEATED physical, psychological, emotional, and/or sexual attacks committed by a student or group of students against a target or target group of students regardless of gender.
+Attacks may occur face to face, publicly or privately, or through the use of technology (i.e., including but not limited to text messaging, emailing, social media, etc.) We believe that everyone should enjoy our school equally, and feel safe, secure, and accepted regardless of color, race, gender, popularity, athletic ability, intelligence, religion, and nationality.
 Bullying can be pushing, shoving, hitting, and spitting, as well as name calling, picking on, making fun of, laughing at, excluding someone, or making demands of another person against their will.
-Bullying causes pain and stress to victims and is never justified or excusable as "kids being kids," "just teasing" or any other rationalization.
 The victim is never responsible for being a target of bullying.